Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or quantum binary optimization: Results

-The algorithm works whenever the rhombus that contains the QUBO configurations also includes the exact solution $\mathbf{x}^*$.
+The algorithm 3 works whenever the rhombus that contains the QUBO configurations also includes the exact solution $\mathbf{x}^*$.
 This is guaranteed when $L$ is sufficiently large (in particular when $L>L_0$, where $L_0$ is the ``critical” value parameter to obtain convergence).
-In figure \ref{N5000}, we show the algorithm performance for a particular dense matrix with dimension $5000\times5000$.
+In Figure \ref{FIG3}a, we show the algorithm performance for a particular dense matrix with dimension $5000\times5000$.
 The initial guess is the $N$-dimensional zero vector ($N=5000$).
 Notice the dependence with the parameter value $c$; the critical value is $c=2$, and there is no convergence for $c>2$.
 To compare with the original algorithm, we study the case with $N=500$, corresponding to a QUBO problem with 1500 variables ($N = 500$ and $R = 3$).
-Figure \ref{N500} compares the two different approaches.
-The original algorithm in Figure b) has poor efficiency compared to the modified algorithm shown in Figure a).
+Figures \ref{FIG3}b-c compares the two different approaches.
+The original Algorithm 1 in Figure \ref{FIG3}c has poor efficiency compared to the modified Algorithm 3 shown in Figure \ref{FIG3}b.

-In the last section of this work, we show that a partial knowledge of the conjugated vectors $\mathbf{v}_i$ also simplifies the original QUBO problem enormously.
+In the last section of this work, we show that a partial knowledge of the conjugated vectors $\mathbf{v}_i$ also simplifies the original QUBO problem considerably.

-\section{Solving Large systems of equations using binary optimization}
+\subsection{Solving Large systems of equations using binary optimization}